Main characters (entire play)

 - Real Men Wear Pink: He's the flower guy at Hamilton and Eliza's wedding.

-- Reverse Mole: He works as a spy smuggling British intelligence to the Continental army, which becomes instrumental in the American victory at Yorktown.
+- The Mole: He works as a spy smuggling British intelligence to the Continental army, which becomes instrumental in the American victory at Yorktown.

 - Shoo Out the Clowns: He, Laurens, and Lafayette, who are responsible for many lighthearted moments in the show, are all gone by the end of Act I, right before Hamilton's life snowballs into a shitshow.
 Historically, Mulligan humbly settled after the war and his tailoring business prospered.
 Outside of the context of the story, his actor goes on to play James Madison in Act II.